mnot/I-D/for-the-users/draft.md

 --- abstract

-This document explains why, when a conflict cannot be avoided, the IETF should consider end users as its highest priority concern.
+This document explains why, when a conflict cannot be avoided, the IETF should consider end-users as its highest priority concern.

 --- note_Note_to_Readers